-Securities Litigations
+Securities Litigation

 On January 14, 2016, Michael Barnett filed a purported stockholder class action in the San Mateo County Superior Court of the State of California (Case No. CIV536959) against Ooma, certain of its officers and directors, and certain of the underwriters of our Initial Public Offering on July 17, 2015 (the "IPO").
-Since that time two additional purported class actions making substantially the same allegations against the same defendants were filed, and we expect these additional complaints to be consolidated with the Barnett complaint.
-We refer to these three complaints collectively as the "Securities Litigations".
-The complaints purport to be brought on behalf of all persons who purchased shares of common stock in our IPO in reliance upon the Registration Statement and Prospectus we filed with the Securities and Exchange Commission (the "SEC").
-The complaints allege that Ooma and the other defendants violated the Securities Act of 1933, as amended (the "Securities Act") by issuing the Registration Statement and Prospectus, which the plaintiffs allege contained material misstatements and omissions in violation of Sections 11, 12(a)(2) and 15 of the Securities Act.
+Since that time two additional purported class actions making substantially the same allegations against the same defendants were filed, and on May 18, 2016 all three complaints were combined into a "consolidated complaint" filed in the same court (the "Securities Litigation").
+The consolidated complaint purports to be brought on behalf of all persons who purchased shares of common stock in our IPO in reliance upon the Registration Statement and Prospectus we filed with the Securities and Exchange Commission (the "SEC").
+The consolidated complaint alleges that Ooma and the other defendants violated the Securities Act of 1933, as amended (the "Securities Act") by issuing the Registration Statement and Prospectus, which the plaintiffs allege contained material misstatements and omissions in violation of Sections 11, 12(a)(2) and 15 of the Securities Act.
 The plaintiffs seek class certification, compensatory damages, attorneys' fees and costs, rescission or a rescissory measure of damages, equitable and/or injunctive relief, and such other relief as the court may deem proper.
-Ooma believes that the plaintiffs' claims are without merit and we are vigorously defending against the Securities Litigations and will continue to do so.
+On July 1, 2016 Ooma filed its answer to the complaint, and on August 26, 2016 Ooma filed a motion for judgment on the pleadings.
+Ooma believes that the plaintiffs' claims are without merit and we are vigorously defending against the Securities Litigation and will continue to do so.
 However, litigation is unpredictable and there can be no assurances that we will obtain a favorable final outcome or that we will be able to avoid unfavorable preliminary or interim rulings in the course of litigation that may significantly add to the expense of our defense and could result in substantial costs and diversion of resources.
-Based on our current knowledge, we have determined that the amount of any material loss or range of any losses that are reasonably possible to re
+Based on our curre